 For the first time, all teachers completing Initial Teacher Training (ITT) from September 2027 will undertake a minimum 30-hour SEND module covering identification, adaptive teaching strategies, and communication with families.
 This requirement also applies to the Early Career Framework (ECF), extending SEND training across the first three years of a teacher's career.

-The content of the mandatory training draws on the Education Endowment Foundation's Special Educational Needs in Mainstream Schools guidance report, which identifies five evidence-based recommendations for supporting pupils with SEND.
+The content of the mandatory training draws on the Education Endowment Foundation's Special Educational Needs in Mainstream Schools guidance report, which identifies five evidence-based recommendations for supporting learners with SEND.
 These include creating a positive environment, deploying teaching assistants effectively, and using explicit instruction with scaffolding.

-A Year 5 teacher attending the new training would learn practical strategies for differentiating a maths lesson for a pupil with dyscalculia, including using concrete manipulatives, reducing cognitive load through worked examples, and building number sense through structured practice.
+A Year 5 teacher attending the new training would learn practical strategies for differentiating a maths lesson for a learner with dyscalculia, including using concrete manipulatives, reducing cognitive load through worked examples, and building number sense through structured practice.
 This is the kind of operational knowledge that many teachers report lacking (DfE Teacher Workforce Survey, 2025).

 The White Paper announces a formal review of the SENCO role, acknowledging that the position has become unsustainable in many schools.
 SENCOs frequently report working evenings and weekends to manage EHCP paperwork, attend review meetings, and coordinate external agencies while also maintaining a teaching timetable.

 The National Award for Special Educational Needs Coordination (NASENCO), currently the mandatory qualification for new SENCOs, will be replaced by a National Professional Qualification (NPQ) for SEND Leadership from September 2028.
-The new NPQ is expected to be a more rigorous and practice-focused qualification, aligned with the existing NPQ framework for school leaders.
+The new NPQ is expected to be a more rigorous and practice-focussed qualification, aligned with the existing NPQ framework for school leaders.

 For serving SENCOs who already hold the NASENCO, a bridging module will allow them to convert to the new qualification.
 The review will also consider whether the SENCO role should carry a mandatory time allocation, something NASEN has campaigned for consistently.